Sea of Genes: Combining Animation and Narrative Strategies to Visualize Metagenomic Data for Museums: Visualization Design

-With the previous iteration it was more reader-driven.
-For this version we wanted to assert our narrative so we added annotations to direct visitors to the stories.
-Annotations have been used effectively in several studies of information visualizations \cite{Hullman:6064988,heer2007voyagers, isenberg2007interactive,Groth2006} to add information, convey meaning, show data provenance, represent uncertainty, and highlight points of interest for users.
-Annotations also strengthen the narrative by drawing attention to aspects of the story we want to tell.
-Our annotations would pop-up and highlight an event (Figure~\ref{fig:prototype-2}b) and reinforce when it occurred and deliver a characterized message of what was occurring.
-The purpose of the message was to anthropomorphize the microbe and highlight the key interactions.
-In marketing, anthropomorphism has been shown to have positive and significant influence on personal value ~\cite{hart2013human,rauschnabel2014you}.
-By providing human-like characteristics to the messages we theorized that visitors would engage more and be able to follow the narrative.
+The previous prototype relied heavily on visitor participation and engagement; specifically, they had to invest time in interpreting and navigating the animation to discover \textbf{S1}.
+This dependency we formed on visitor participation conflicts with \textbf{C1} so we chose to pivot in a different direction.
+In this prototype, we wanted to assert our narrative and lessen the time it takes to do so \textbf{(C3)}.
+We added annotations to direct visitors to the stories \textbf{(C3)}.
+Annotations have been used effectively in several studies of information visualizations~\cite{hullman2011visualization,heer2007voyagers, isenberg2007interactive,Groth2006} to add information, convey meaning, show data provenance, represent uncertainty, and highlight points of interest for users.
+Annotations also strengthen the narrative by drawing attention to aspects of the story we want to tell ~\textbf{(C3)}.
+Our annotations would pop-up and highlight a microbial action (Figure~\ref{fig:prototype-2}b) delivering a characterized message of what microbial function was occurring as well as reinforcing when it occurred.
+This reinforcement aligns with the theories~\cite{chanlin1998animation,kalyuga2008relative} about the learning benefits of multiple forms of representation.
+The characterized message was also designed to both anthropomorphize the microbe and highlight key interactions.
+In marketing, anthropomorphism has been shown to have positive and significant influence on personal value~\cite{rauschnabel2014you}.
+By providing human-like characteristics to the messages we theorized that visitors would engage more and process the narrative quicker \textbf{(C3)}.
 These annotations would be triggered when an observable function occurred.
-Only one would be triggered at a time to not overwhelm the visitor but to guide them so the can follow along with what was being presented.
+Only one would be triggered at a time to not overwhelm the visitors~\textbf{(C3 and C4)} but to guide them through the story.